OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Method

 \section{Method}

 To solve the tasks of clustering, foreground segmentation, and conditional generation with minimal supervision, our method trains multiple neural networks side-by-side.
-The sub-networks specialize in different sub-tasks, based on their architecture, relative position to the other networks, and a set of suitable losses.
-Each task is solved by applying the networks in a specific task-dependent path (Sec.~\ref{sec:inference_tasks}).
-In order to simplify training, instead of training the compound network to solve all three tasks at once, we schedule the training process by phases, see Sec.~\ref{sec:multiphase}.
-The phases are designed to train the network for a gradually increasing subset of tasks, starting from image-level tasks (generating images) to semantic tasks (semantic segmentation of the foreground, and semantic clustering) that benefit from the capabilities obtained in the first phase.
+Each task is solved by applying the networks in a task-dependent order.
+Similarly, the method is trained by applying the networks in two different paths in each iteration, each path is optimized with a specific set of losses.

-The architecture of the compound model is depicted in Fig.~\ref{fig:architecture1} and Fig.~\ref{fig:architecture2} and the layers of the sub-networks are detailed in the appendix.
-Our solution consists of two generators, three encoders and two discriminators.
+{\bf Architecture\quad} The architecture of the compound network consists of two generators, three encoders and two discriminators.
+Fig.~\ref{fig:architecture1} and Fig.~\ref{fig:architecture2} illustrate the two training paths.
+In the generation path, the generators produce a synthetic image conditioned on selected code, the encoders then retrieve the latent code from the generated images.
+In the reconstruction path, the encoders code an input image into latent code which is used by the generators to reconstruct the image.
+The reconstruction path is applied twice in each iteration, once on real images and once on fake images from the generation path.
+The reconstruction of fake images adds multiple capabilities of self-supervision such as reconstructing the background and mask, which is not applicable with real images without additional supervision.
+The sub-networks are fully detailed in the supplementary.

-{\bf Generators\quad} The two generators run in parallel to produce an output image, where each generator captures a different aspect of the generated image.
+{\bf Generators\quad} The generation is performed by merging the results of two separate generators that run in parallel to produce the output image.
+One generator is dedicated for generating the background and the other for the foreground.
 The generators are conditioned on a two-level hierarchical categorization.
 Each category has a unique child class $\phi_c$ and a parent class $\phi_p$ shared by multiple child classes.
-These classes are represented by the one-hot vectors $(\ve_c, \ve_p)$.
-An additional background one-hot vector $\ve_{bg}$ affects the generation of the background images.
+These classes are represented by the one-hot vectors $(e_c, e_p)$.
+An additional background one-hot vector $e_{bg}$ affects the generation of the background images.
 Since there is a tight coupling between the class of the object (water bird, tropical bird, etc.) and the expected background, the typology of the background follows the coarse hierarchy, i.e. the parent class.
+The generator architecture is influenced by.

-A fourth vector $\vz$ is sampled from a multi-variate gaussian distribution to represent non-categorical features.
+The generation starts by converting the one-hot vectors into code vectors using learned embeddings.
+Such an embedding is often used when working with categorical values.
+A fourth vector $z$ is sampled from a multi-variate gaussian distribution to represent non-categorical features.